 The Rural Development Area Director is typically responsible for the Section 523 grant.
 In some states however, the grant monitoring has been retained at the State Office level with the Single Family Housing Program Director or it has been assigned to the Local Office.
-In any case, the Rural Development grant manager is responsible to ensure that the grant is operated effectively and in accordance to regulations.
-Rural Development will evaluate the Section 523 self-help agencies on a quarterly basis and review grant applications for new and on-going programs.
+In any case, the Rural Development grant manager is responsible for ensuring that the grant is operated effectively and in accordance with the regulations.